manganese/zcash-empirical-analysis/README.md

 This is the source code used in the research paper:

-**An Empiricial Analysis of Anonymity in Zcash** *George Kappos, Haaroon Yousaf, Mary Maller, Sarah Meiklejohn, 27th USENIX Security Symposium (2018, to appear),* https://arxiv.org/abs/1805.03180
+**An Empirical Analysis of Anonymity in Zcash** *George Kappos, Haaroon Yousaf, Mary Maller, Sarah Meiklejohn, 27th USENIX Security Symposium (2018, to appear),* https://arxiv.org/abs/1805.03180

 Please read this `README.md` from start to finish before attempting the analysis.